 After completing precertification, you can submit volume projects (the group of buildings or spaces that will ultimately earn LEED certification under a given prototype) using customized LEED documentation approved in the prototype.
 Some of these projects will receive a full review through the LEED volume certification audit process as a way to ensure the ongoing quality of the submissions.

 Your first step to getting started with LEED volume certification is to apply for admittance.
 All volume certification participants are organizations that own, manage or lease real estate – however, please note that consultants, architects and contractors are not eligible.
-Contact the volume certification team to request an application.
+Contact USGBC to learn more and request an application.

-The application calls for detailed information about your organization, experience with LEED, and the potential group of projects you’ll eventually be submitting for volume certification, which will allow us to determine if your organization is a good fit for this type of certification, and to assess your readiness.
-Once you’re accepted, you’ll receive a letter from us: welcome to LEED volume certification!
+TOur team will work with you to complete the application, which calls for information about your organization, experience with LEED, and the potential group of projects you'll eventually submit for volume certification.
+This will allow us to determine if your organization is a good fit for this type of certification, and assess your readiness.

 Next up?
-We ask that you complete an orientation program that requires you to review helpful guidance documents and participate in webinars.
-Your account manager will help you schedule a visit to USGBC’s headquarters at 2101 L St. NW, Suite 500 in Washington, D.C. for a one-day workshop.
+We ask that you complete an orientation program that requires you to review helpful guidance documents and participate in orientation.
+Your account manager will help you schedule your team's participation in one of the upcoming one-day volume certification workshops.
 While we only require a single representative from your organization to attend the in-person event, your program fee covers up to three attendees.
 We look forward to meeting you!

 Projects team roles